 Back to Blog

-What to Do If Your Appraisal Comes Back Low
+3 Things To Do if the Appraisal Comes Back Low

-What the SELLER Can Do If the Appraisal Is Too Low
+What You Can Do if the Appraisal Is Too Low?

 As the seller, you have more options about what you can do if the appraisal comes back lower than you were hoping.
 Some of your options include:

-• Re-negotiating the price – If the appraisal comes back low, but close to the listing price, you can simply lower or re-negotiate the price with the buyer so that it is agreeable for everyone—including the bank.
+• Renegotiating the price: If the appraisal comes back low, but close to the listing price, you can simply lower or re-negotiate the price with the buyer so it’s agreeable for everyone — including the bank.

 Choose the experts in residential